PassiveLemon/macropad/README.md

 # nimpad

-A WIP Nim based client for a WIP DIY macropad.
+A Nim based client for a DIY macropad.

 By communicating with an Arduino in the macropad, nimpad can send keyboard inputs or run shell commands.